sparkyb/pype/readme.txt

 This parser will also not pull out doc strings or handle multi-line function definitions properly.

-PyPE still needs a real parser for C, so it only extracts \\todo: items.
-What precisely a parser would do on TeX/LaTeX, HTML or XML is beyond me, so they also only extract %todo: and <!-- todo: --> items respectively.
+What precisely a parser would do on TeX/LaTeX, HTML or XML is beyond me, so they only extract %todo: and <!-- todo: --> items respectively.

 How do you get usable Calltips?
 ===============================
 Hit F5.
-This will also rebuild the browsable source tree, autocomplete listing, and todo list.
+This will also rebuild the browsable source tree, autocomplete listing, filter, and todo list.

 How do you get autocompletion?